 Rental cars are not necessary as all Renaissance activities will be within walking distance of the designated hotels.
 If you choose to rent a car or will be driving to Charleston, self-service and valet parking are available at Charleston Place.
 Daily parking rates range from $17 (self-service) to $34 (valet).

 Located at the very heart of downtown Charleston, in the historic district and within walking distance of all the major attractions, Belmond Charleston Place is the perfect base for a city adventure.
 The hotel effortlessly blends gentility and old-world charm with both a leading-edge spa and innovative cuisine, and has been the principal meeting site of the New Year's Renaissance Weekend program for the past 18 years.
 Deluxe rooms starting at $380/night.

-Details available upon online registration.
+Details and hotel booking links available upon online registration.

 Camp Renaissance, Teens & College Students

 Camp Renaissance— an active program tailored for children ages 3-12 — typically includes presentations by fascinating adult participants, hands-on experiments, indoor games, musical performances, story-telling, and arts-&-crafts projects.
 These activities are supervised by the Camp Renaissance Counselors, with involvement from adult Renaissance participants whose experiences are of interest to young people.
 Camp Renaissance runs concurrently with the adult program and will be located in the Riviera Ballroom, across the street from Belmond Charleston Place.
 It is not designed to provide full-time child care.

 Young people are welcome at all functions.
 Most teens and college students participate in the Weekend's scheduled program.
 In addition, they often have designated gathering places, assigned programs, and their own activities and discussions.
 Teens and college students are usually placed on panels related to their interests, as indicated on their Participant Profiles.